harness/developer-hub/docs/continuous-integration/use-ci/optimize-and-more/ci-env-var.md

 ## DRONE_STAGE_NUMBER

-The numerical identifier of the stage that is running.
+The numerical identifier of the stage that is running, if available.

 ## DRONE_STAGE_OS